 Drug crimes include any use, possession, manufacture, or distribution of any sort of illegal substance.
 This includes all criminal offenses involving cocaine, ecstasy, heroin, marijuana, methamphetamine, prescription drugs, and many other illegal substances.
 Drug convictions can happen to anyone, no matter their social class or profession.

-A criminal conviction for any drug crime could cause you to face severe penalties including probation, hefty fines, and even prison sentence depending on the types of drugs and the amount in question.
+A criminal conviction for any drug crime could cause you to face severe penalties including probation, hefty fines, and even a prison sentence depending on the types of drugs and the amount in question.
 A Police officer and other law enforcement officials in Chicago can sometimes “overcharge” your case.

 Why Should I Hire a Chicago Drug Lawyer After Drug Charges?